SBIR Selection Process

 - An administrative screening to ensure each proposal meets the administrative requirements outlined in the solicitation document.
 Proposals failing to meet these requirements are returned to the proposer without technical reviews.

 - An in-depth technical evaluation by three independent NIST scientists or engineers knowledgeable in the specific field of technology of the proposal.
-This peer evaluation of the proposal is uniform across the agency and made according to five (5) pre-determined and announced criteria based on a numerical scale.
+This peer evaluation of the proposal is uniform across the agency and made according to pre-determined and announced criteria based on a numerical scale.

-- A NIST-wide selection panel review of technically superior proposals scored on the potential to meet NIST program priorities, economic impact, and SBIR program priorities.
+- A NIST-wide selection panel review of technically superior proposals scored on the potential to meet economic impact and SBIR program priorities.

 All Phase I awardees are permitted to submit proposals for a basic research effort in Phase II.
 These Phase II proposals are subjected to a comprehensive and rigorous selection process that includes the consideration of:

 - An in-depth technical evaluation will be conducted by three independent scientists or engineers who are NIST or other government employees knowledgeable in the specific field of technology of the proposal.

-- The technical evaluation of the proposal is uniform across the agency and made according to pre-determined and announced criteria based on a numerical scale, as required by congressional legislation creating the program.
+- The technical evaluation of the proposal made according to pre-determined and announced criteria based on a numerical scale.

 - This technical review and evaluation is based upon extensive information including the success of the Phase I effort as contained in a final report from the proposer and a commercialization plan developed by the proposer.